kevindelord/swift-style-guide/README.markdown

 }
 ```

-### ??
-Operator
+### Nil-Coalescing Operator

-Swift has a very neat operator used to safely unwrapped optionals: `??`
+The Nil-Coalescing is a very neat operator used to safely unwrapped optionals: `??`

 Close to the [Ternary operator](#ternary-operator), this one returns the optional value or a default value if `nil` is found.